 The Officers of the Church Council and the members of the Board of Christian Education, Board of Deacons, Board of Mission & Outreach and the Board of Trustees as well as several committees were elected by the membership of the Church at the annual meeting held on Sunday, January 12, 2020.

-The Buildings & Grounds Committee continues its repair and maintenance work to keep the church premises safe.
+The Buildings & Grounds Committee continues repair and maintenance work to keep the church premises safe.
 Trees and bushes will continue to be maintained in order to prevent danger to members, visitors and church structures.
 Past maintenance included repair to one of the door frames to the restroom that was damaged by termites.
-In 2012 the committee saw the completion of the work replacing the three doors of the church as well as the front office door.
+In 2012, the committee saw the completion of the work replacing the three doors of the church as well as the front office door.

 The mission of the Board of Deacons is to assist the Pastor in matters related to worship, membership, pastoral care and the spiritual welfare of the church.

 The Board has two committees: Outreach Committee and Mission Committee.
 Over the years the Outreach Committee of Keawala‘i Congregational Church has sought to provide support for those in need.
 The Local Mission Fund is a part of the Outreach Committee.

-John Rowehl of Kihei is the new Outreach Coordinator for the Outreach Committee.
-As the coordinator, John’s primary responsibility will be to receive and process all requests for assistance from the Local Mission Fund of the church.
+The Outreach Committee’s primary responsibility is fundraising and consideration of all requests for assistance from the Local Mission Fund of the church.

 The Board of Christian Education has never been fully constituted.
 However, the various committees under its kuleana continue to meet to provide support for the educational needs of our children, youth and adults.